An individual holding a glass of beer

 In the cartoon world of The Simpsons, Homer Simpson’s famous beer belly is one of his most recognizable and endearing traits.
 When he puts down his beloved Duff beer and temporarily loses the belly that comes with it in the episode “Duffless,” the change only lasts for a brief time.
 By the next episode, the iconic character is back to his normal self — and we viewers wouldn’t have it any other way.

 In real life, the dreaded beer belly is a bit more of a nuisance.
 We've heard about it, we've seen it, and some of us may even be experiencing it — it’s the inflated abdomen many of us get after enjoying one too many brews for too many weeks, months, or years in a row.
-What causes a beer belly?
-More importantly, how can we get rid of a beer belly?
+What is a beer belly?
+What causes beer belly fat to develop?
+More importantly, how can we get rid of beer belly fat?
 Let's find out!

 Understanding the Calories in Alcohol